-Interested in learning more about NCG's Disaster Resilience Community?
+Interested in learning more about NCG's Climate and Disaster Resilience community?

 in 2022, NCG launched its first-ever Funder for Climate Equity network in collaboration with the League of California Community Foundations and Smart Growth California.
 If you are interested in learning about the intersectional issues facing our communities, this network is for you.
 Learn more >

 Natural hazards like wildfires, heatwaves, and earthquakes test the resilience of communities in our region and across California.
 They worsen the already dramatic disparities of wealth and power along racial and economic lines.

 According to the Center for Disaster Philanthropy, philanthropy invests most of its dollars immediately following a disaster, when media attention is at its peak.
 However, less than 10% of our philanthropic dollars go toward reducing hazard risk and preparing our communities for disasters.
 Studies show that pre-disaster funding goes further.
 Every $1 spent on mitigation saves $6.
 Furthermore, only 2% of global philanthropic giving is earmarked for climate mitigation, with even smaller portion of climate-relating funding going into BIPOC communities and BIPOC-led organizations.

 The uneven allocation of philanthropic dollars is also a stark reminder that we have more to do when it comes to reducing hazard risks in light of our changing climate, which makes climate-related natural hazards more intense and frequent, disproportionately affecting BIPOC communities.
 To advance racial equity, philanthropy, along with other sectors, must invest in mitigating climate hazard risks in socioeconomically disadvantaged communities and ensure communities impacted by hazard events have the equitable support to reduce their vulnerability and risks to future hazard events.